gocardless/coach/README.md

 ## Passing data through middleware

 Now what happens if you have an endpoint that returns the current auth'd users details?
-We can maintain the separation of authentication logic and endpoint as below...
+We can maintain the separation of authentication logic and endpoint as below:

 ```ruby
 module Middleware